spindle-health/spindle-token/docs/guides/getting-started.md

 The `token_columns` argument is a iterable collection containing the column names of the `tokens` DataFrame that correspond to tokens that need to be transcrypted.

-The `recipient` argument denotes the name given to the public key associated with the intended recipient.
-If using the default encryption key provider (via Spark session properties) the above code snippet will grab the public key from `carduus.token.publicKey.AcmeCorp` spark session property.
+The `recipient_public_key` argument is the public key provided by the intended recipient.

 ### Recipient